ironfroggy/django-better-cache/docs/source/index.rst

 Welcome to Django Bettercache's documentation!
 ==============================================
 Bettercache provides a handful of different caching features.
-There is a cache templatetag that provides invalidation.
-There

 Template Tag
 _____________
 The bettercache cache template tag provides some automatic invalidation

 Middleware
 __________